Sensei-Snow/SendMeFiles/README.md

 # SendMeFiles

-<h3>Here is the code for SendMeFiles, a simple but complete application to send files to a computer with Python.</h3>
+<h3>Here is the code for SendMeFiles, a simple but complete application to send files to a computer on the same network with Python.</h3>
 <br>

 <div align="center">